denoland/fresh/docs/concepts/routes.md

+---
+description: |
+  Routes are the basic building block of fresh applications.
+They are used to define the behaviour the application when a given path is requested.
+---

 At their core, routes describe how a request for a given path should be handled, and what the response should be.
 To do this, routes have two main parts: the handler, and the component.
 A route can have either one, or both, but never